Skip to main content

 What can I do?

 There are a range of job roles open to physics graduates which involve a diverse set of skills and knowledge.
-They span sectors such as digital, manufacturing and engineering, teaching and even through to healthcare and medical.
+They span a variety of sectors from research and development, advanced manufacturing and engineering, teaching through to healthcare and medical technologies.

 How do I do it?

 Graduate roles are available and advertised throughout the year.
-However larger companies tend to open up their graduate schemes from September.
-Speak to your student advisor about how to apply and connect with WRIPA to hear about vacancies for our students.
+However, larger companies tend to open up their graduate schemes from September.
+Speak to your Student and Business Relationship Manager about how to apply and connect with WRIPA to hear about vacancies for our students.

 Who will help me?

-Your student advisor will discuss the range of graduate roles available to you and will help you apply for jobs.
+Your Student and Business Relationship Manager will discuss the range of graduate roles available to you and will help you apply for jobs.